Miguel Ángel Guerrero: Sporting Gijón

-In the summer of 2011, Guerrero joined Sporting de Gijón, again initially being assigned to the B side, this time in Segunda División B. On 19 August 2012 he made his official debut with the Asturians' main squad, playing 25 minutes in a 2–0 loss at CD Numancia.
+In the summer of 2011, Guerrero joined Sporting de Gijón, again initially being assigned to the B side, this time in Segunda División B. He made his official debut with the Asturians' main squad on 19 August 2012, playing 25 minutes in a 2–0 loss at CD Numancia.

 On 6 January 2013, in a local derby against Real Oviedo, Guerrero scored all of Sporting B's goals in a 4–1 home victory.
 Roughly one month later, he scored his first goal for the first team, the opening goal in a 2–1 away win over CD Lugo.

 After being promoted to the main squad in 2013, Guerrero was an important attacking player in the 2014–15 campaign, scoring 11 goals in 36 appearances for the runners-up.
 Highlights included braces against CD Lugo and Racing de Santander, both in May 2015.

 Guerrero made his La Liga debut on 23 August 2015, starting in a 0–0 home draw against Real Madrid.
 He scored for the first time in the top flight on 19 October, equalising late on in a 3–3 home draw with Granada CF, and added another the following 12 February to open a 2–2 draw against Rayo Vallecano also at El Molinón as his team avoided relegation at that adversary's expense.